 Staff has reached out to other departments and agencies to determine if they have gauges that can also be used in our efforts.
 The water utilities department has three precipitation gauges.
 One is located at their middle big creek excess flow basin SW of 150 HWY and Ward Rd.
 The second one is at their facility at NE Douglas Street and NE Chipman Road.
 The third one is located at their facility on NE Maybrook Road just north of the Lakewood Lake dam.
 The Army Corp of Engineers has a precipitation gauge located at the Longview Lake dam.
 The Little Blue Valley Sewer District has two gauges that could benefit the City.
-One gauge is located at their facility at 1470 and Raytown Road, and the second gauge is near the Raintree Lake dam.
-The City of Kansas City also reported that they have gauges could be a part of stormwatch as well.
-Even though KC gauges do not directly benefit Lee's Summit's gauges could be a part of stormwatch as well.
+One gauge is located at their facility at I470 and Raytown Road, and the second gauge is near the Raintree Lake dam.
+The City of Kansas City also reported that they have gauges throughout their jurisdiction and are shown on the stormwatch website.
+Potentially, Lee's Summit's gauges could be a part of stormwatch as well.
 Even though KC gauges do not directly benefit Lee's Summit, they do indirectly benefit us due to the fact that the dominant weather patterns for the metro are in a SW to NE trajectory.
-KC gauges on the same website as theirs, we can be all the more informed.
+KC gauges in the Little Blue River watershed would be in line with storms coming into Lee's Summit.
+By having our gauges on the same website as theirs, we can be all the more informed.
 Each of these agencies has expressed a desire to work with and combine efforts with Lee's Summit.
 Staff strongly believes that our efforts to implement such a project as this is but the "tip of the iceberg" and is excited to be a part of such an endeavor.